erosfrancesco/beehive/README.md

 Rude JS implementation of **ABC (Artificial Bee Colony)** algorithm (more info: https://en.wikipedia.org/wiki/Artificial_bee_colony_algorithm)

 Provides a rude interface for searching and extracting food sources.

-New food sources are discovered randomly but not randomly selected as candidates.
+For now, new food sources are discovered randomly, and new candidates are selected .
-For now.
-Algorithm is still in
+Algorithm is still on development.

 # Files